barrettotte/Anilist-Ruby/README.md

 A simple API wrapper for AniList's GraphQL APIv2

-This is a small side project for a practical introduction to both Ruby and GraphQL
+This is a small side project for a practical introduction to both Ruby and GraphQL, so its not perfect

+Also learned some of the basics of Rubocop, Rspec, Rake

 ## Installation